Halfwalker/ZFS-root/README.md

    3        11290624        53052222   19.9 GiB    BF00  ZFS_0
 ```

-*BOOT_0*
+> <dl>
+>     <dt>BOOT_0
-: Used for EFI and Syslinux booting.
+>     <dd>Used for EFI and Syslinux booting.
 Mounted at `/boot/efi`

-*SWAP_0*
+>     <dt>SWAP_0
-: Swap partition for use with Hibernate/Resume - only created if Hibernate is available and selected.
+>     <dd>Swap partition for use with Hibernate/Resume - only created if Hibernate is available and selected.
 Will be encrypted if using LUKS.
 Hibernate/Resume only uses the first disk for resume, no matter how many disks and swap partitions there are.
 This means that the swap partitions must be at least the size of ram for Hibernate/Resume to work.

-*ZFS_0*
+>     <dt>ZFS_0
-: Partition for main ZFS pool.
+>     <dd>Partition for main ZFS pool.
 Root dataset, /home dataset etc. all go in here.
 NOTE: With ZFS native encryption the whole pool is NOT encrypted, only the main /rpool/ROOT and rpool/home container datasets.
 This allows for non-encrypted datasets if desired.
+> </dl>

 ## Features